Customer Experience Analytics - How to Measure and Improve CX.

 What people say through online reviews and on social media platforms can also tell you a lot about your business and the quality of your customer service.
 A feedback analytics tool will help you find common themes within that data, which you can use to build a strong VOC program.

 There are a multitude of channels and sources where you can collect customer feedback.
-But collecting that data isn’t enough – it must be consolidated for analysis.
-And it's not just about having everything in one place (although that reduces manual intervention and improves data management).
+But collecting that data isn’t enough.
+It must be consolidated for analysis.
+And it's not just about having everything in one place.
+Although that does reduces manual intervention and improves data management.
 Integrating feedback data is essential for ensuring the highest quality CX insights based on a complete, accurate picture of your customer interactions.

 As new technologies like Generative AI and machine learning continue to evolve, so does the impact of data and analytics on customer experience – and the number of companies utilizing advanced analytical techniques.